fperez/fperez.org/README.md

 The underlying Sphinx sources [are here](https://github.com/fperez/fperez.org-src); this repo contains the last build I'd made of the site; on Dec.
 27, 2017 (using Sphinx 1.6.3).

-My website now lives at https://fernandoperez.org.
+My official website now lives at https://fernandoperez.org.